jdavis/rust-design-patterns/docs/_posts/2013-01-01-using-a-design-pattern.md

 actually do it.
 By doing this, you can look at the trade-offs and shortcomings whenever you make a decision about the structure of your code.

-A few examples of the problems that arise when not thoroughly thinking through a design are below:
+A few examples of the things developers do when they come across a problem and don't design a solution for it:

 1. I need code to do X. I'll add it to this object.
 Oh, this code also needs to be in this object?
 I'll just copy and paste it.
 2. I need to reuse code across different objects.
 I'll just make a dummy object that only contains that method.

-By designing instead of coding blindly, the following problems might arise:
+By designing instead of coding blindly, the following problems might arise in comparison:

 1. If I were to use inheritance here to solve X problem, what side effects would it have when this code needs to be extended for Y?